instana/openapi/spec/descriptions/pauseMaintenanceConfig.md

 - **id:** The ID of the maintenance config to pause.

-Note: When you pause a Maintenance Configuration, you will not receive alerts.
+_Note: When you pause a maintenance configuration, you will start receiving alerts again for the scope defined in the maintenance configuration._